qooxdoo/qooxdoo/documentation/manual/source/index.rst

 .. |tooling| image:: _static/tooling.png
 .. |refer| image:: _static/references.png

 Welcome to the manual of qooxdoo.

-Here are some highlights of what you can find here.
-The main entries are the qooxdoo components *Core*, *Website*, *Desktop*, *Mobile* and *Server*.
+The table below provides some entry points to the documentation of components such as *Core*, *Website*, *Desktop*, *Mobile*, *Server* or *Tooling*.

 For a full overview proceed to the :doc:`table of contents <toc>`.

 .. rst-class:: toc
 .. rst-class:: table-overview

 +----------+-------------------------------------------------------------------------------------+
 ||started| | **Getting Started**                                                                 |